Introduction#

 BLAKE2s | 32 | 16 |

-Our code is written in a parametric fashion, to support both the b
+Our code is written in a parametric fashion, to support both the b and s flavor.

 This hash function works on individual blocks of data or on data streams.